BaiSakinaAbad/kruskal-simulation/README.markdown

 - Generate random graphs with varying complexity (7 different sample graphs).
 - Interactive controls to start, pause, and new graph.
 - Display the MST edges and total weight in a table.
-- Customizable UI with color-coded elements (nodes, edges, and table headers).

 ## UI Preview
 Below is a preview of the application's user interface.